cchitsiang/awesome-stars/README.md

 - [trufflesecurity/trufflehog](https://github.com/trufflesecurity/trufflehog) - Find and verify credentials
 - [luk4z7/go-concurrency-guide](https://github.com/luk4z7/go-concurrency-guide) - Practical concurrency guide in Go, communication by channels, patterns
 - [dagger/dagger](https://github.com/dagger/dagger) - A programmable CI/CD engine that runs your pipelines in containers
-- [alist-org/alist](https://github.com/alist-org/alist) - 🗂️A file list program that supports multiple storage, powered by Gin and Solidjs. / 一个支持多存储的文件列表程序，使用 Gin 和 Solidjs。
+- [alist-org/alist](https://github.com/alist-org/alist) - 🗂️A file list program that supports multiple storages, powered by Gin and Solidjs. / 一个支持多存储的文件列表程序，使用 Gin 和 Solidjs。
 - [imgproxy/imgproxy](https://github.com/imgproxy/imgproxy) - Fast and secure standalone server for resizing and converting remote images
 - [TwiN/gatus](https://github.com/TwiN/gatus) - ⛑ Automated developer-oriented status page
 - [ywadi/crimsonq](https://github.com/ywadi/crimsonq) - One Message to Multi Consumer Queue with persistence and Queue Stages.
 Crimson Queue allows you to have multiple consumers listening on topics and receive a copy of a message that targets its topic pr